What is the Family and Medical Leave Act (FMLA) in California?

 Employees in California are entitled to family medical leave under both the federal law as well as its California counterpart.
 However, an employee cannot seek benefits under both the Acts; that is the time of leave under both the legislations should run concurrently.
 The employee cannot avail 12 weeks leave under the federal legislations and a further 12 weeks’ leave under the state legislation.

 When you have parents and children dependent on you, it is really a comfort to be able to take a few days off work to take care of them when they are unwell.
 It comes as a matter of right when there is a legislation to support the idea.
 Employees in California are doubly benefited as they can take advantage of a state legislation, which offers even better rights in contrast to its federal counterpart.
-If you would like more information about the FMLA, please contact a Los Angeles employment attorney at our law firm now.
+If you would like more information about the FMLA, please contact an employment attorney at our law firm now.